thedevyansh/the-userscript-tour/README.md

 # Special note
 <div align="center"><img src="/demos/5.png" width="500" align="center" /></div>
 <br>
 This project is created as part of Google Summer of Code 2021 with my mentoring organisation being Wikimedia Foundation.
-I'm hopeful that this project would be deployed on mediawiki.org.
+It would be deployed on mediawiki.org.
 Once done, I'll update this section.